Nokia wins Chinese approval for Microsoft deal

 The deal has received the green light from other regulators including in the United States and European Union.
 Such approvals are needed due to the size of the transaction and the companies' presence in the different markets.

-Nokia said it had pledged to honor fair, reasonable and non-discriminatory (FRAND) patent licensing principles, but added that it had not been accused of unfair practices.
+Nokia said it had pledged to honour fair, reasonable and non-discriminatory (FRAND) patent licensing principles, but added that it had not been accused of unfair practices.

 Nokia, which once dominated the global mobile phone business, holds a portfolio of about 30,000 technology patents - some essential for mobile communications - which analysts have said could be worth between 3 billion and 10 billion euros.